CARecSys/CAPRI/README.md

 ## ⚙️ Contributing

 There are many ways to contribute to **CAPRI**!
 You can contribute code, make improvements to the documentation, report or investigate [bugs and issues](https://github.com/RecSys-Lab/CAPRI/issues).
 We welcome all contributions from bug fixes to new features and extensions.
 Feel free to share with us your custom configuration files.
 We are creating a vault of reproducible experiments, and we would be glad of mentioning your contribution.
 Reference **CAPRI** in your blogs, papers, and articles.
-Also, talk about **CAPRI** on social media with the hashtag **#capri**.
+Also, talk about **CAPRI** on social media with the hashtag **#capri_framework**.

 ## Team